Hanoi (1), Ha Long Bay (1), Ho Chi Minh City (3), Siem Reap (3)

 On Day 5, you get to see how a city was built underground during the Vietnam War by visiting the Cu Chi Tunnels.
 Later, you go around Ho Chi Minh City visiting local markets.

-From Day 6 to Day 8, you now move to Siem Reap in Cambodia, where you have a full day for the UNESCO nominated World Heritage Site, Angkor Wat Temple and you also visit many ancient monuments, temples and places of interest.
+From Day 6 to Day 8, you visit Cambodia and move to Siem Reap, where you have a full day for the UNESCO nominated World Heritage Site, Angkor Wat Temple and you also visit many ancient monuments, temples, and places of interest.

-On Day 9, your trip comes to a close, and from the Siem Reap-Angkor International Airport, you are homeward bound.
+On Day 9, your Vietnam and Cambodia trip comes to a close, and from the Siem Reap-Angkor International Airport, you are homeward bound.